jixxed/EDDN/schemas/materialtrade-README.md

 ### Rate Limiting
-Since these values can occur multiple times in a short timespan, senders *must* take care to only send them once at most per event type while docked at a station.
+Since these values can occur multiple times in a short timespan, senders *must* take care to only send them once at most while docked at a station.

 ### Augmentations
 #### horizons and odyssey flags